Boston Welding Schools

 - At roughly 30 miles from central Boston, Southeastern Technical Institute (STI) is the furthest of the three highlighted schools from the downtown area, but it has a low student population for those who prefer a smaller educational setting.
 Basic and advanced welding classes are available at the institution.

 - Massachusetts College of Art and Design (Mass Art), situated about four miles from the center of Boston, offers welding instruction within its sculpture bachelor's degree program.

 - The Wentworth Institute of Technology (WIT) is the largest of the profiled schools and is located around three miles from downtown Boston.
-Students there can earn a certificate in welding.
+Students there can train in welding.

 Comparison of Schools

-Now that you've had the chance to get details on their welding classes, explore the profiled schools even further using the table below.
+Explore the profiled schools using the table below.
 It has a variety of facts and stats in areas like tuition rates, student enrollment, retention and more.

 |Southeastern Technical Institute||Massachusetts College of Art and Design||Wentworth Institute of Technology|

 |Campus Setting||Rural fringe||Large city||Large city|

 |% of First-Year Students Receiving Some Form of Financial Aid (2016-2017)*||78%||98%||99%|

 |Acceptance Rate (Fall 2017)*||39%||71%||92%|